We’re sharing our top 5 presentation tips to help you deliver a great live stream.

 You know, things may happen and that’s just part of it, but we’re excited.
 We’re going to do a great job and it’s completely different to, Oh my goodness.
 I’m presenting with Paul and I don’t know how things are going to go and what if something goes wrong?

 Paul: Know your 60.
 Know your 60.
-So this is a rule that I have never, ever broken.
+This is a rule that I have never, ever broken.
 And the reason is, so you’ve done all your preparation.
 You’ve warmed up, you know, your content as you get up on.
-So let me take the, let me take the Sweden example.
+Let me take the, let me take the Sweden example.

 How do you open?
-So Know your 60 is to know your introduction, know your first 60 seconds and know your first 60 seconds almost verbatim.
-So it will be like some sort of salutation, you’ll say your name, your title, then you’ll probably maybe go off into what your content is going to be.
+Know your 60 is to know your introduction, know your first 60 seconds and know your first 60 seconds almost verbatim.
+It will be like some sort of salutation, you’ll say your name, your title, then you’ll probably maybe go off into what your content is going to be.

-So here is an example.
+Here is an example.
 I know it’s evening for you, right?
 You are currently 11 hours ahead of where I am.
-So it’s quarter past eight for you at the moment, just for some context, right?
+It’s quarter past eight for you at the moment, just for some context, right?

-So that was just a very quick example of obviously saying, good morning, you are my audience at the moment.
+That was just a very quick example of obviously saying, good morning, you are my audience at the moment.
 Here is what I’m going to talk about and let’s get into it.
-So those, those are, that is a really great recipe to get you ready or anyone else ready for that matter for any presentation, know your introduction.
+Those, those are, that is a really great recipe to get you ready or anyone else ready for that matter for any presentation, know your introduction.

 And if your introduction is there with your name and address it, you’re almost on autopilot.
 You get up there, you speak out your first 60, that will give your brain a chance to go, right?